50 Latest consumer IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-Today, the expensive price of popular consumer products is because of the power of advertising and not real needs of people.
-Do you agree or disagree?
+Today, the high sales of popular consumer goods reflex the power of advertising and not the real needs of the society in which they are sold.
+To what extend do you agree or disagree?

-The table below gives information on consumer spending on differents items in the five different countries in 2002.
-Summarize the information by selecting and reporting the main features , and make comparisons where relevant.
+The table below gives information on consumer spending on different items in five different countires in 2002.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 The diagram below represents a survey on whether consumers would actually consider buying cars from tech companies such as Apple & Google.
 Summarise the information given in the diagram.